Norm convergence of confined fermionic systems at zero temperature

 \item[(4)] The sequence $f_N^{(k)}$ \underline{does not} converge to $f^{\otimes k }$ strongly in $L^2 (\R^{2dk})$.
 In fact, there holds

 \end{enumerate} \end{theorem}

-\begin{remark}[Lack of uniform $L^2$ bounds] Note that in item (2) we cannot get the convergence in $W_{s,2}(\R^{2dk})$, as opposed to the $k=1$ case in Theorem \ref{theorem 1}.
-This is a consequence of the possible lack of $L^2$ bounds on $f_N^{(k)}$ for $ k \geq 2$.
-This lack of control stems from the fact that the density matrices $\gamma_N^{(k)}$ for $ k \geq 2 $ do not have operator bounds which are uniform in $N$.
+\begin{remark}[Lack of uniform $L^2$ bounds] Note that in item (2) we are not able to obtain convergence in $ H^{ s }(\R^{2dk})$, as opposed to the $k=1$ case in Theorem \ref{theorem 1}.
+This is a consequence of our lack of control of the $L^2$ norms of $f_N^{(k)}$ for $ k \geq 2$.
+Recall that for density matrices $\gamma_N^{(k)}$ for $ k \geq 2 $ one does not have operator bounds which are uniform in $N$.
 For illustration, for $ k = 2$ it is in general known that